eonx-com/easy-monorepo/packages/EasyWebhook/readme.md

 weight: 0
 ---eonx_docs---

-[ ] Refactor bridges
-[ ] Refactor tests
+# Introduction

+The **EasyWebhook** package allows you to implement flexible, configurable webhook functionality in your projects.
+A **webhook** is a mechanism for sending HTTP requests to URLs, typically with information about an event that has occurred in your application.

+Using the EasyWebhook package, you can:

+- Configure webhooks
+- Send webhooks as HTTP requests to URLs and retry them if they fail
+- Send webhooks synchronously or asynchronously
+- Receive webhook responses
-Send webhooks asynchronously, retry if it fails, and persist them into the store of your choice, all that out of the box!
+- Persist webhooks and results into a store of your choice
+- Dispatch events upon success or failure of webhooks

-### Require package (Composer)
+## Require package (Composer)

 The recommended way to install this package is to use [Composer][1]: